Doric String Quartet

 The Daily Telegraph

-The Doric String Quartet brings an elegance and intimacy both to the Classical canon and new music, with the depth and integrity of their interpretations winning them fans across the world.
-Having performed cycles of Haydn, Mendelssohn, Britten and Bartók at famous international, including Amsterdam’s Concertgebouw, Vienna Konzerthaus and Hamburg’s Elbphilharmonie, they now turn their attention to Beethoven, continuing their recording project for Chandos.
-The first instalment, released in 2023, was praised by The Times as ‘a joy’ and the series culminates in 2026–27 with the 200th anniversary of Beethoven's death.
+The Doric String Quartet brings elegance and intimacy both to the Classical canon and new music, with the depth and integrity of their interpretations winning them fans across the world.
+Having performed complete cycles of Haydn, Mendelssohn and Bartók at the most prominent European venues, including Concertgebouw in Amsterdam, Vienna Konzerthaus and Hamburg’s Elbphilharmonie, the players have turned their attention to Beethoven and Britten.
+The first instalment of their Beethoven cycle was released in 2023, and was praised by The Times as ‘a joy’.
+The series culminates in 2026–27, in time for the 200th anniversary of Beethoven’s death.